 Roles within Bangor Business School

-Co-ordinator of intensive Bangor-campus teaching provision for overseas collaborative partners.
+Co-ordinator of intensive Bangor-campus teaching provision for overseas collaborative partners, most recent expression involving placement of Italian students.

 Academic supervision of Knowledge Transfer Partnerships (KTPs).